lurume84/bling-wrt/README.md

 * Run [Bling Viewer](https://github.com/lurume84/bling-viewer) for any Mac/Linux/Windows in the local network.
 * Run scheduled tasks through scripts like Snooze and any other developed by the community
 * Use Sync Module as DLNA Media server, BitTorrent client and many others
+* Do the same things you can do with an OpenWRT Barrier Breaker 14.07

 Before continuing, you will need basic knowledge of computers and a USB to TTL device: